How to Get Started in Digital Marketing

 At this point, you should have chosen a marketing channel, learned how to use it to its full potential, and practiced by creating your own digital marketing campaigns.
 A logical next step would be to pursue freelance or contract work where you can gain even more experience and start earning some money as a digital marketer.

-Websites like Fiverr, Freelancer, and Upwork can help you market your skills internationally and find employers or project owners that need your skills.
+Websites like Fiverr, Freelancer, and Upwork can help you market your skills internationally and find employers or project owners who need your skills.
 You should be able to provide some samples or evidence of your past work.
 If you perform well on projects, you can earn strong reviews that will help you get more work and earn better pay in the future.

 Once you start working as a Freelancer, the sky is basically the limit.
 You can learn other skills to take on a greater variety of jobs.
 You can take on more projects until you’re working full time, then raise your rates on new projects until you’re making the salary you want.
 You can even team up with other marketers to work on more complex projects – it’s all up to you!